 AWS Lambda automatically scales as needed, depending on the requests received by the application.
 Thus, allowing you to pay as you go.
 If your code is not called, no fee will be charged.

 For me, the disadvantage of this platform is pricing.
 In the case of RDS databases and ECS Fargate tasks where payment is by the second, with Serverless you pay for volume (gigabytes of data stored in S3) and utilization (requests and traffic).
-Although they give you a detailed description of what was charged and their price calculator, I often surprised at the pricing.
-Various internal data transfers, usage of S3 buckets, Lambda calls, data transfers between different availability zones, even if you have everything in one zone.
+Although they give you a detailed description of what was charged and their price calculator, I am often surprised at the pricing.
+Various internal data transfers, usage of S3 buckets, Lambda calls, and data transfers between different availability zones, even if you have everything in one zone.
 Amazon charges a fee for all this, a small fee, but you should never forget about it.

 Serverless applications are not only a set of Lambda functions behind API GW.
 The serverless application consists only of Serverless services.
 Hence, Serverless is an abstraction over PaaS, which is just charged differently.